gomomohapi/community-content/SeasonOfAI/podcast-copilot-azure-openai-dotnet-copilot-studio.md

 **Duration:** 45 to 60 mins session content (with time for Q&A)

-**Speaker Expectation/Skills:** Mid-level theory content, multiple complex demos, hands on experience with Azure OpenAI Service, .NET APIs, and Copilot Studio.
+**Speaker Expectation/Skills:** Mid-level theory content, multiple complex demos, hands on experience with Azure OpenAI Service, .NET APIs, Power Automate, and Copilot Studio.

 ## Assets you will need to redeliver this session